Funding for 2-year-olds

 Where can my child take up their early education place?
 SHOW

 All settings that offer nursery education must be registered with Ofsted.
-Providers of funded early education for 2 year olds must usually be judged by Ofsted as good or outstanding.
+Providers of funded early education places are usually judged as good or outstanding.
 Some settings with less than good or outstanding may be able to offer sessions.

 You can use your entitlement at more than one provider, for example using a group provider and a childminder.
 We strongly recommend that you consider the impact on continuity of care for children when enabling children to take up their early education place at more than one provider, as some children find this very unsettling.

 Settings may be run by private, voluntary, independent or maintained providers.